pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 }
 ```

-Next, they can run following two functions that we’ve written.
+Next, they can run following two functions that we've written.
 Then, they can perform correctness and performance tests.

 ```